 To refresh a Logical Data Center

-NEW IN 4.6.07.001 You can refresh a logical data centre to include new subnets that have been added to the onboarded logical data centres.
+New in 4.6.07.001 You can refresh a logical data centre to include new subnets that have been added to the onboarded logical data centres.

 1. From the BMC Cloud Lifecycle Management Administration Console, click the vertical Workspaces menu on the left side of the window and select Resources.